 \section{Nonlinear Processes}

-With the relevant strong-field parameters established, the distinct processes undergone by electrons, positrons, and photons in strong electromagnetic backgrounds are now examined.\\ Within QED in a plane-wave background, there are four distinct first-order processes: nonlinear Compton scattering, nonlinear Breit-Wheeler pair production, i.e.\ inelastic photon-photon scattering, and their time-inverse processes, pair annihilation, and photon absorption.
+With the relevant strong-field parameters established, the distinct processes undergone by electrons, positrons, and photons in strong electromagnetic backgrounds are now examined.\\ Within QED in a plane-wave background, there are four distinct first-order processes: nonlinear Compton scattering, nonlinear Breit--Wheeler pair production, i.e. inelastic photon--photon scattering, and their time-inverse processes, pair annihilation, and photon absorption.
 They are field-induced, meaning that their probabilities vanish for $\xi \to 0$.
-Higher-order processes, such as the nonlinear trident process or elastic photon-photon scattering are also relevant in SFQED, however, much less detailed calculations have been performed due to their complexity in QED even without a background field~\cite{Fedotov:2022ely}.
+Higher-order processes, such as the nonlinear trident process or elastic photon--photon scattering are also relevant in SFQED, however, much less detailed calculations have been performed due to their complexity in QED even without a background field~\cite{Fedotov:2022ely}.